alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2017-11-27-domain-driven-design-notes.markdown

 Keep domain services stateless.

 Do not add domain logic to application services.
-Application services are designed for orchestration with the outside world
+Application services are designed for orchestration with the outside world.

 Domain Driven Design is an approach, not a mechanical recipe.
 It helps the architect understand the model and provide guidance on how to structure the code, but blind application will only lead to unnecessary complexity.
 Good rules of thumb are YAGNI and KISS, just like for any other software development approach.